The Last Castaways

-The Last Castaways is a children's book in The Last... series by Harry Horse, published in 2003.
+The Last Castaways is a 2003 children's book in The Last... series by Harry Horse.
 It won the Nestlé Smarties Book Prize Silver Award.
 It is a humorous adventure tale told through a series of letters from Grandfather to his grandchild, a ship's log and a diary.

 Plot summary

 Grandfather and his dog Roo accidentally win their old ship, the Unsinkable, in an auction and go on a fishing trip.
 However, the ship sinks and they are cast away on a desert isle.
 They find some treasure and rescue their ship.